Vitamin E - Why is Vitamin E Important for Children?

 Spinach, raw 1 cup 0.6 mg

-What Are the Side Effects of Taking Too Much Vitamin E?
+What are the Side Effects of Taking too Much Vitamin E?

 Vitamin E is generally safe for all when the recommended amounts are taken.
 However, consuming high doses of vitamin E can cause several side effects, including diarrhea, fatigue, headache, nausea, skin rashes, intestinal cramps, weakness, and blurred vision.
 (8)